cmsc733/cmsc733.github.io/seg.md

 ### 5. Stuff given to you

-The Starter code along with the calibration parameters and the function to convert images to point clouds is in the Code folder.
+Calibration parameters and uncalibrated RGB-D data.
 Note that you are allowed to use third party code for basic stuff but not for the whole algorithm.
-You are only allowed to use pcread, pcshow from the Matlab’s point cloud library.
-Functions like KDTreeSearcher and knnsearch can be used for point to point correspondence search.
+You are only allowed to use `pcread`, `pcshow` from the Matlab’s point cloud library.
+Functions like `KDTreeSearcher` and `knnsearch` can be used for point to point correspondence search.
 You are also allowed to use any other basic functions built into the computer vision or image processing toolbox in Matlab.

 Make sure to check Reference Papers folders for papers regarding ICP (Standard ICP paper is the easiest but the worst performing) and Object Segmentation.
 Dataset folder contains the data of various scenes containing individual objects and multiple objects.